Kulmeet Makkar, CEO, Producers Guild of India, dies at 60

 "Today we have lost someone who has played an integral role - always unassumingly and behind the scenes to nurture and grow the Indian film and television industry.
 Our dearest Kulmeet, you will always be missed.
 Your legacy will live on," the statement read.
 Many from the film industry including filmmakers Karan Johar, Ashoke Pandit, Subhash Ghai, and actor Sanjay Suri among others paid tributes to Makkar on social media.
 Johar said he tirelessly worked towards the advancement of the film industry.

 Kulmeet you were such an incredible pillar to all of us at the Producers Guild of India....relentlessly working for the industry and towards its enhancement and advancement... you left us too soon...We will miss you and always remember you fondly...
-Rest in peace my friend," he posted on Twitter.
-"Sad to know about the sudden demise of our dear friend #KulmeetMakkar CEO- The Film and Television Producers Guild of India due to massive heart attack in Dharamshala (Himachal).
+Rest in peace my friend, he posted on Twitter.
+Ashutosh Gowariker wrote, "A sad day for the Film & Television Producers Guild of India!
+CEO #KulmeetMakkar has passed away.
+Kulmeet, THANK YOU for always being there - to help, solve, inform, strategize, corporatize & build relations!
+You will be missed!
+Heartfelt condolences to the family."
+Pandit tweeted, "Sad to know about the sudden demise of our dear friend #KulmeetMakkar CEO- The Film and Television Producers Guild of India due to massive heart attack in Dharamshala (Himachal).
 I Will miss you #Kulmeet.
 Heartfelt condolences to d family," Pandit said.

 ALSO READ